 - If there is good reason to believe that you will harm another person, we must attempt to contact that person and warn or inform them of your intentions.
 We must also contact the police and ask them to protect your intended victim.

 Record-Keeping: Each time you meet with a Behavioral Health Clinician, notes are entered into your electronic medical record.
+Your records cannot be accessed by anyone else except your primary care provider.
 You may request your records at any time by completing a request form.

 Other Patient Rights:

 1. If you would like us to contact someone outside of WMCHC we will need a signed Authorization for Release of Protected Health Information.

 2. It is illegal for a health care provider to pursue or engage in a social or sexual relationship with patients or former patients.

 3. You may contact the Los Angeles County Department of Mental Health’s Patients’ Rights Office at 1- 800-700- 9996 or 213-738-4949 or Protection and Advocacy Inc. in Los Angeles at 1-800-776-5746 for help with complaints about your rights as a patient.

 Appointments: We expect you to be on time for your appointments and notify us at least 24 hours in advance if you need to cancel or reschedule.

 Please note: White Memorial Community Health Center Behavioral Health Services does not provide psychiatry or emergency mental health services after hours.
 For emergencies, please go to the nearest emergency room or call 911.